 Your child may well cry and rage.
 She has to do what you ask, but she's allowed to have her feelings about it.
 Your goal is to stay firm about your

 limit while empathizing with the feelings.
-Sometimes kids know we're right, but they still need us to understand their big feelings about the issue.
+Sometimes kids know we're right, but they still need us to understand that from their perspective, what

 7. Manage your own emotions so you can stay calm and kind.
 Resist the temptation to be punitive in any way.
 Kindly, calmly, insisting

-on the limit teaches the lesson.
-Anything more backfires.
+on the limit will teach the lesson.
+Anything more forceful backfires.
 If you insist angrily, naturally your child will resist.
-Kids accept, and even adopt, our
+Kids accept, and even

-expectations when we regulate our own emotions and support our child as he struggles to manage his.
-Find a way to support him so he can work with you:
+adopt, our expectations when we regulate our own emotions, and support our child as he struggles to manage his.
+Find a way to support him so he can

-"You're so disappointed that we have to go home now.
+work with you: "You're so disappointed that we have to go home now.
 It wasn't enough for you that I gave you a ten minute warning; it's still hard to leave.
 Let's find a way to make it a little easier.
-Do you want to skip putting on your shoes, and we'll just bring them in the car?"
+Do you want to skip putting on your shoes, and we'll just bring them with us in the car?"

 Is there ever a transgression that deserves punishment?
 No. The bigger the transgression, the bigger the disconnection your child is feeling, and the more

-help he needs from you to resolve what's eating at him inside.
-However, there might well be a need for repair of a relationship or replacement of something
+help she needs from you to resolve what's eating at her inside.
+However, there might well be a need for repair of a relationship, or replacement of

-damaged.
-Helping your child find that solution empowers him, but only once he's calm and can choose it himself.
+something she's damaged.
+Helping your child find that solution empowers her, but only once she's calm and can choose it herself.

 8. Maintain a strong emotional bond and make sure your child knows you're on her side.
 If she experiences you as sabotaging her happiness

-by creating arbitrary or unfair limits, she won’t accept your attempts to empathize.
+by creating arbitrary or unfair limits, she won’t accept your empathy, or your limits.
 But if your child experiences you as looking out for her best

-interests, and -- when you can -- her happiness, she'll accept your empathy, which will help her accept your limit, and internalize it as her own limit.
+interests, and -- when you can -- her happiness, she'll accept your empathy, which will help her accept your limits, and internalize them as her own

-Now you have a child who regulates his own emotions, because you regulate yours.
-He takes your expectations seriously, because you do.
-He feels connected
+What does this "hard work" give you?
+A child who regulates his own emotions, because you regulate yours.
+A child who takes your expectations seriously,